jupyterhub/zero-to-jupyterhub-k8s/doc/source/cost.rst

 The Data 8 course at UC Berkeley used a JupyterHub to coordinate all course material and to provide a platform where students would run their code.
 This consisted of many hundreds of students, who had minimal requirements in terms of CPU and memory usage.
-Ryan Lovett put together a short `Jupyter notebook estimating the cost for computational resources <https://github.com/data-8/jupyterhub-k8s/blob/master/docs/cost-estimation/gce_budgeting.ipynb>`_ depending on the student needs.
+Ryan Lovett put together a short Jupyter notebook `estimating the cost for computational resources`_ depending on the student needs.

+.. _estimating the cost for computational resources: https://github.com/data-8/jupyterhub-k8s/blob/master/docs/cost-estimation/gce_budgeting.ipynb